Fiber Cement Siding vs. Vinyl Siding: What’s the Difference?

 When comparing types of fiber cement siding to types of vinyl siding, there are significant differences between the installation difficulty, cost, eco-friendliness, and fire resistance of these products.
 Consider these differences when choosing which siding option is right for the exterior of your home.

 Since fiber cement siding is heavier than even insulated vinyl siding, it tends to be more difficult to carry, maneuver, and install.
-Additionally, vinyl is ready for use as soon as it is installed, while fiber cement siding needs exterior paint and caulking to ensure that it is adequately protected from moisture.
+Additionally, vinyl is ready for use as soon as it is installed, while fiber cement siding needs caulking (and exterior paint if it does not come precolored) to ensure that it is adequately protected from moisture.

 Anest says that “safe installation of fiber cement siding requires specialized tools, PPE and skills—which may add to the overall costs—as opposed to vinyl siding, which is relatively easy to install.”
 Given the difficulty of installing fiber cement siding, many homeowners who prefer to DIY their home renovation projects opt for easy-to-use vinyl siding.